+should fail reducing downtime.
+This especially true when the agency's primary database is hosted by a vendor.

 Service:

 Name:

 Phone:

 Email:

 Notes:

 Some cell phones offer broadband hotspots for an additional fee which may provide a minimum bandwidth needed to conduct business (including VoIP), should broadband internet service not be available.

 Service:

 Name:

 Phone:

 Email:

 Notes:

 Single-site agencies can consider partnering with another agency outside of your immediate geographical area should you need office space and phones, or IT space.
 This will allow you to quickly and easily reestablish communication and IT operations.

 Service/Location:

 Name:

 Phone:

 Email:

 Notes:

-Notes: Make sure your laptops and/or tablets have wireless to access and prepare staff on the risk of portable tools.
+Make sure your laptops and/or tablets have wireless to access and update/refresh staff on your agency's remote work protocols, including cyber safe practices.
 Laptops should have the most updated agency management system and operating system updates installed.
 Check with your vendors regarding licensing.
 Load your latest non-web (or 'cloud')-based data files for instant access.
 Make sure all security precautions are taken to protect your data and ensure its integrity.
 Back-up information regularly on a USB or external hard drive.

-A Management System Ensure your agency management system stays current with regular operating system updates.
+Consider ensuring key staff has chargers for their devices available at home or their alternate location.
+Notes: Agency Management System Ensure your agency management system stays current with regular operating system updates.
 If you have a LAN-based system, confirm your OFFSITE backup and recovery process.
-If you have a Web-based (ASP) system, work with your vendor to clearly identify recovery processes.
+H If you have a Web-based (ASP) system, work with your vendor to clearly identify recovery processes.
+Service: Name: Email: Lilian Service: Name:

-Name:

-Phone:

-Service: ·

-Name:

-Phone:

-Email:

-Notes: